SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Conclusions

-In this paper, we have contributed a large-scale photo-realistic image harmonization dataset.
-In addition, a novel neural rendering framework is designed to learn a direction-aware illumination descriptor from the illumination maps.
-A neural shading module is proposed to generate the foreground shading using the direction-aware illumination descriptor estimated from the background.
-Extensive experiments on our constructed dataset demonstrate the effectiveness of our proposed method.
+In this paper, we have contributed a large-scale photo-realistic image harmonization dataset involving variations in color, brightness, and shading.
+In addition, a novel Neural Rendering Framework is designed to learn a shading-aware illumination descriptor from the illumination maps.
+A neural Shading Bases Module is proposed to generate the foreground shading using the shading-aware illumination descriptor estimated from the background.
+Extensive experiments on the self-constructed dataset and real data demonstrate the effectiveness of our proposed method.

-\textbf{Limitations.} This work also has a few limitations that can be the subject of future work.
-1) We only focus on a specific object type (human body), which limits the application scope of our method.
-Extending to more types of objects could improve the ability to generalize across a wide spectrum of objects.
-2) Only Lambertian objects are considered.
+\textbf{Limitations.} This work has several limitations that can be further improved.
+At now, we focus on one specific object type (i.e. human body), which limits the application scope of our method.
+Extending to different types could improve the ability to generalize across a wide spectrum of objects.
+Additionally, only Lambertian objects are considered.
 When introducing the specular BRDFs \cite{ashikmin2000microfacet}, our model could be applied to the objects with specular reflection.